Jill Bargonetti: Research

 Signal transduction pathways converging on the tumor suppressor p53 are central in the regulation of cell growth and cell death.
 Conventional chemotherapeutics result in p53 checkpoint activation.
 However, in cancers, when the p53 pathway is blocked, or mutated, a more targeted chemotherapeutic approach is required to result in cancer cell death.
 A focus on such targeted approaches are central to the research being carried out in the Bargonetti laboratory.
 The work focuses on the mutant p53, MDM2, and MDMX molecular signal transduction pathways.
 The Bargonetti team works to activate p53-independent cell death pathways that facilitate killing resistant cancer types.
 They carry out this work using human cancer cell line models, xenograft models, and C. elegans nematode models.
-The Bargonetti research team is using genetically engineered tools to decrease expression of and/or mutate the three oncogenes (i.e. MDM2, MDMX, and oncogenic mutant p53) because of the fact that these biomarkers are involved in the formation of different subtypes of breast cancer.
+The Bargonetti research team is using genetically engineered tools to decrease expression of and/or mutate the three oncogenes (i.e. MDM2, MDMX, and oncogenic mutant p53) because these biomarkers are involved in the formation of different subtypes of breast cancer.
 Their primary goal is to make the mutant p53 pathway "druggable."